gregmarine/ByGregMarine.com/Blog/src/2024/04/09_light.md

 > With other *people*, more light is required for discernment.

 I have been praying for discernment in all of my relationships.
 I've even asked a few of my brothers in Christ to help pray for this as well.
-Over the years, I have had several friends and family members whom I have shared too much about my life with.
+Over the years, I have had several friends and family members whom I have shared with too much about my life.
 Not everyone in my life has the same character or spirit as I do.
-Some will use the information I share and some will simply not even listen...hehehe
+Some will use the information I share against me and some will simply not even listen...hehehe

 There are very few who genuinely care for and will love me with the compassion of Christ.
 So I need to discern who has and hasn't been chosen by God to share my life with.
 Furthermore, which relationship are worth investing in and which are to be treated more like acquaintances?
 Not every *friend* is a true friend, after all.
 I am to love everyone.
 Not everyone will love me.
 Likewise, no one needs to earn my love and I do not need to earn theirs.